Squares with a Difference, Volume 2

-The book starts with am introduction in which I encourage people to call squares and help them with the three things which seem to scare people off: the timing, the style and the breaks.
+The book starts with an introduction in which I encourage people to call squares and help them with the three things which seem to scare people off: the timing, the style and the breaks.
+You can read much more about calling squares and breaks on my Session 8 page.

 Corrections